Coming from St. Martin's Minotaur on 9/9/2014:

 "We don't want your money, guido," the redhead sneers.
 "It's too late for that."

 A cop car ambles through the intersection at 20th and B, half a block behind him, and a familiar dread tickles the bottom of my stomach.
-I'm not really here, but I've been here before.
-I know what's coming.
+I'm not really here, yet I've been here before; I know what's coming.

-My hands jump to my ears seconds ahead of the shattering blast that takes half of Joe's head off, and I brace for the two slugs that are coming my way.
+My hands jump to my ears seconds ahead of the shattering blast that takes half of Joe's head off, and I brace for the two slugs that will rip into my right side the next time I blink.
 I remember that they won't kill me.
 The cops will make the far corner in four and a half seconds and save my life.
 Not Joe's.
 He's already gone.

 God damn it.
 Living through it once wasn't enough?